AShabirG/maze-solver/README.md

 # maze-solver
-Solving a dynamic maze using reinforcement learning Maze_solver solves static maze. dynamic_maze_solver is the final version of the dynamic maze solver.
-Remainder are older versions.
+Solving a dynamic maze using reinforcement learning Maze_solver file in old_code folder solve the static maze problem. dynamic_maze_solver is the final version of the dynamic maze solver, can be found in the dynamic_maze file.
+Remainder of files in old_code folder are older versions and other attempts.
-Maze_solver_fire is an attempt at self-supervised learning but it did not do as well as dynamic_maze_solver nor did I see it solve
+Maze_solver_fire is an attempt at self-supervised learning but it did not do as well as dynamic_maze_solver nor did I see it solve.

+Below is an image of the solution of the dynamic mazes optimal path.

 ![Optimal path](https://github.com/AShabirG/maze-solver/blob/main/epoch16_fire_4672steps.png)